A WCCCSA Affiliate Program operated by Green River College

 About the Program

-In this ten-week program to Tokyo/Hachioji, Japan, you will join of a cohort group of 25-30 students from Green River College and other community colleges in Washington State.
+In this ten-week program to Tokyo/Hachioji, Japan, you will join of a cohort group of up to 30 students from Green River College and other community colleges in Washington state.

 Japan offers a rich environment of arts, culture, and history where centuries-old traditions exist in contrast with ultra-modern life-styles.
 In Tokyo, you will encounter sumo wrestling, Kabuki Theater, ancient castles, and temples dating back to the days of Samurai warriors.
 In contrast, you will ﬁnd the modern side of Tokyo including trendy and eccentric street fashions in the Harajuku district, the latest in high technology, electronics, and gadgetry, as well as anime in a city that never sleeps.
 Tokyo has many faces and each neighborhood is unique with its own distinct character.
 From the elegant Ginza shopping district, historical Asakusa, to the trend-setting Harajuku and Shinjuku wards, the fascination is endless.